Stairs for Your Tiny Home

 This is a great middle ground if you want something sturdy that feels a bit more like part of the home.

-Option 3: Premium or Custom Stairs
+Option 3: Premium Stairs

 Polished Look, Built to Last